-The ECCO CONFER Cases are based on an initiative introduced by the European Crohn’s and Colitis (ECCO) to support individual investigators in developing rare case series by collecting enough similar cases among the IBD Community.
+The ECCO CONFER Cases are based on an initiative introduced by the European Crohn’s and Colitis Organisation (ECCO) to support individual investigators in developing rare case series by collecting enough similar cases among the IBD Community.
 By joining forces of the many members and supporters of ECCO, a joint report of all similar such cases can result in a large case series that will advance knowledge on these uncommon patients.

 A call will be made once a year to all ECCO Members to propose CONFER case projects.
 Two to four cases will be selected by the CONFER Steering Committee.